mtdxc/libp2p.specs/pubsub/gossipsub/episub.md

 The `JOIN` message propagates with a random walk until a node is willing to accept it or the TTL expires.
-Upon receiving a `JOIN` message, a node Q evaluates it with the following criteria:
+Upon receiving a `JOIN` message, a node Q evaluates评估 it with the following criteria标准:
 - Q tries to open a connection to P. If the connection cannot be opened (e.g. because of NAT), then it checks the TTL of the message.
   If it is 0, the request is dropped, otherwise Q decrements the TTL and forwards the message to a random node in its active list.
 - If the TTL of the request is 0 or if the size of Q's active list is less than `A`, it accepts the join, adds P to its active list and sends a `NEIGHBOR` message.
 - Otherwise it decrements the TTL and forwards the message to a random node in its active list.